Welcome to today's edition of the Rush 24-7 podcast.

 So you caught all that, right?

-So Mr. Z, not happy.
+So, Mr. Z, not happy.

 It is.

-Sorry, y'all, I don't agree with y'all appearance.
+I don't agree with y'all's appearance.

-Politician never did excrement for me, except lie to me, distort history.
+He said, lie to me, distort history.

 You want to give me jail time and a fine fine.